bea94k/HTML_CSS_school_projects/README.md

-# School projects - HTML & CSS
+# HTML & CSS - BCH

-This repository contains my school projects for HTML & CSS course at Business College Helsinki.
-From zero to hero, so the first projects are very simple, and the latest ones are proper website prototypes.
+School projects for HTML & CSS course at Business College Helsinki.
+From zero to hero, so the first projects are very simple, and the latest ones are proper website prototypes, all built within the first two months of classes.

 ## Built With